cppignite/python/MadLibs/handout.md

 aYodaQuote = ""Do or do not, there is no try.""
 #This will not work!
 aBetterQuote = "\"To the hand you talk, because listening I\'m not.\""
-#All the Offending characters are preceeded by a '\'
+#All the offending characters are preceeded by a '\'
 ```

 | Escape Sequence | Description                         |